 How W-2 form filing is easier with good payroll software

-You might think W-2 forms are only for employees.
-But as an employer, it's your responsibility to make sure W-2 filing happens on time – for everyone you employ.
-Here's how good payroll software can help.
+As an employer, it's your responsibility to make sure W-2 filing happens on time.
+Good payroll software can help.

 What are W-2 forms?

 A W-2 form is a wage and tax statement.
 It's a form that must be completed by employers on behalf of their employees.
-So if you employ anyone, this is something you have to do every year, for every employee.
+So if you employ anyone, this is something you have to do every year, for every employee, as part of year-end payroll processing.

 If you've never employed anyone before, you might not know how it works.
 In this guide we'll explain what the W-2 form does, why you need to file one, and how to do it efficiently.